DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 optimum use of virtual techniques in order to show how the personally selected clothing suits you.
 Interactive full-length mirrors, 3D models and virtual catwalks intensify the experience.
-In the 'Personal shop experience' scenario the consumer buys as they currently do, but the store is enriched with extra experience moments through smell, sound and visual stimulants matched to personal aspirations.
+In the 'Personal shop experience' scenario the consumer buys as he currently does, but the store is enriched with extra experience moments through smell, sound and visual stimulants matched to personal aspirations.
 For 'Virtual shopping', technology is used to enable the consumer to make a selection